 Eysturoyartunnilin took almost four years to construct.
 The underwater tunnel connecting the two most populated islands in the Faroe Islands opened on 19 December 2020.

 The Eysturoyartunnilin (Eysturoy tunnel) is an impressive 11,2km (6.9 miles) of network under the North Atlantic Ocean.
 The two-laned undarwater network links together the islands Streymoy and Eysturoy.

 The sub-sea passageway is 189 metres (613.5 feet) beneath the seabed at its deepest.
-The tunnel network boasts the first and only sub-sea roundabout in the world.
-Eysturoyartunnilin is owned by the public company P/F Eysturoyar- og Sandoyartunnil and constructed by the company NCC.
+The tunnel network of three tubes boasts the first and only sub-sea roundabout in the world.
+Popularised as the jellyfish roundabout, the circular underwater infrastructure is lit with fascinating multicoloured lights.

 A young student, Tóki Højgaard, from the small village Rituvík on Eysturoy island was the first person to mention an underwater tunnel between the two neighbouring islands.
 Tóki Højgaard was 25 years old when he in 1999 wrote a comment in the local newspaper, Dimmalætting, about a tunnel under the Tangafjørður strait.